-The U.S. Treasury Department and the IRS have announced that withholding on payments of gross proceeds from a sale or redemption of the notes will only apply to payments made after December 31, 2018.
-If we determine withholding is appropriate with respect to the notes, we will withhold tax at the applicable statutory rate, and we will not pay any additional amounts in respect of such withholding.
+If we determine withholding is appropriate with respect to the securities, we will withhold tax at the applicable statutory rate, and we will not pay any additional amounts in respect of such withholding.
+Therefore, if such withholding applies, any payments on the securities will be significantly less than what you would have otherwise received.
+Depending on your circumstances, these amounts withheld may be creditable or refundable to you.
 Foreign financial institutions and non-financial foreign entities located in jurisdictions that have an intergovernmental agreement with the United States governing FATCA may be subject to different rules.
-Prospective investors are urged to consult with their own tax advisors regarding the possible implications of FATCA on their investment in the notes.
+Prospective investors are urged to consult with their own tax advisors regarding the possible implications of FATCA on their investment in the securities.